Mohan24047/ATLAS/README.md

 ├── 🛠️ tools/           # File ops, system automation scripts
 ├── 📝 config.py        # User settings (Models, Paths, Wake words)
 └── main.py             # Entry point & event loop

+🗣️ Command Guide
+Wake Word: "Atlas..."

+👨‍💻 Developer Mode
+"Create a Python script called sorting.py."

+"Explain the code in main.py."

+"Start my coding environment."
+(Opens VS Code + Spotify + Github)

+📅 Productivity
+"Remind me to push code in 20 minutes."

+"Add 'Refactor API' to my task list."

+"What is on my agenda today?"

+🧠 Memory
+"Remember that my API keys are in the .env file."

+"Forget the last instruction."

+🛡️ Privacy & Safety
+Atlas is designed with Safety Rails:

+Sandboxed Filesystem: By default, Atlas only has write permissions in the ./workspace directory.
+Do not change this to root unless you know what you are doing.

+Confirmation Loops: Critical actions (file overwrites, deleting data) require explicit voice confirmation ("Yes/No").

+Local Only: No audio or text leaves your machine.

+🗺️ Roadmap
+[ ] GUI Dashboard: A minimal web interface for logs and memory management.

+[ ] Vision Capabilities: Integrate llava for screen understanding.

+[ ] Plugin System: Easy drag-and-drop python scripts for new skills.

+🤝 Contributing
+Contributions are welcome!
+Please check the CONTRIBUTING.md (coming soon) for guidelines.

+📄 License
+Distributed under the MIT License.
+See LICENSE for more information.